 Provides access to millions of full text articles from thousands of scholarly journals, hundreds international newspapers, nearly 30,000 full text dissertations, and concise business information from nearly 9,000 market reports.
 Try limiting 'Document type' to 'Speech/Lecture'.

 A comprehensive scholarly, multi-disciplinary full text database, with almost 7,000 full text periodicals.
 Try limiting 'Document type' to 'speech'.

 Searching with Google

 Google is not a source, it helps you find sources.
 It's where we all start, and we use it everyday.

 Google's algorithm shows results based on many factors, like our search history or how popular a page is.
-It also shows us advertisements (Ads), which appear at the top of the page with a small green box before the URL (link), like this:
+It also shows us advertisements (Ads), which usually appear at the top of the results page in small bold, black print before the URL (link), like this: